jhipster/jhipster-sample-app/README.md

-# Developping jhipster
+# Developping sampleApplication

-jhipster was generated using JHipster, you can find documentation and help at [JHipster][].
+sampleApplication was generated using JHipster, you can find documentation and help at [JHipster][].

 Before you can build this project, you must install and configure the following dependencies on your machine: